• Documentation

 • Which type of plan makes the most sense for your needs.

-Here’s an example showing multiple Jira Software instances with quite different characteristics, that together meet the admin autonomy, security, and data isolation needs of the organization.
+Here’s an example showing multiple Jira instances with quite different characteristics, that together meet the admin autonomy, security, and data isolation needs of the organization.

 Diagram of Jira Software instances with different characteristics such as number of users, admin controls, and purpose